cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 8-9-10.md

 We start with original CPA game:

 ![[Cryptography/images/89.png]]

-**How it works**:
-1. Adversary Chooses Messages:
-	- A starts by choosing a message m=(m1,…,mt), where each mi represents a block of plaintext.
-	- A sends these messages to CCPA to receive its corresponding ciphertexts.
-2. Encryption in CTR Mode:
-	- The encryption scheme uses a Counter (CTR) mode with a starting value r chosen at random.
-This r serves as the initial counter value.
-	- For each plaintext block mi, CCPA generates the ciphertext ci as follows: ci=fk(r+i−1) mi ⊕ Here:
-		- fk is a pseudorandom function (or the block cipher function) with key k.
-		- r+i−1 represents the counter value for each block i.
-		- The result of fk(r+i−1) is XORed with mi to produce ci.
-3. Challenge Phase:
-	- A then submits two messages μ0 and μ1, which are distinct messages of equal length.
-CCPA will challenge A with the encryption of one of these messages, chosen based on a secret bit b.
-	- CCPA chooses a random bit b {0,1}, deciding ∈ which message to encrypt.
-	- CCPA encrypts μb using the CTR mode, as described before, but this time with a new random counter ρ and produces a ciphertext γb=(γ0,γ1,…,γt) using: (γb)i=fk(ρ+i−1) (μb)i. ⊕
-4. Adversary's Goal:
-	- A receives the ciphertext γb and tries to guess which message was encrypted by outputting a guess b′.
-	- A wins the game if b′=b, meaning it correctly identifies which message CCPA encrypted.
-5. Output:
-	- The experiment outputs 1 (indicating success) if b′=b, which means that A successfully distinguished between the two encrypted messages.
-	- If A can consistently guess correctly (better than random chance), the encryption scheme is not IND-CPA secure.
-A secure scheme would mean A's success probability is close to random guessing

 $HYB^1_{CTR, A}(\lambda, b)$: A random function $R$ is chosen UAR from $R(n, n)$ at the beginning of the game, and is used in place of $F_k$ in all block encryptions;